 Taylors TownSquare conducts meetings that provide an open forum where the Taylors Community can gather to form relationships, be inspired, and find common goals.

 Community cannot exist without us regularly gathering together.
 Taylors TownSquare meetings began in October of 2012 out of the noted desire in community members to have a place and time to get together.
 Today’s culture places a high value on digital presence, connectivity, and always being available online.
 We have tried to build our community around the opposite: physically getting together comes first.
 While we do share many things online, we hope you will find value in the gatherings we host.

 Find all of our upcoming meeting dates on our homepage.
 Subscribe to our emails for meeting updates and other Taylors news.

-The Taylors Farmers Market is the umbrella brand for the markets and events Taylors TownSquare champions.
+The Taylors Markets + Events is our umbrella brand for the markets and events Taylors TownSquare champions.
 These events work to facilitate community and commerce by creating opportunities to purchase quality, local produce and goods that lead to ongoing relationships.
 Find out more at this Initiative's website.

 Taylors TownSquare champions the Taylors Community Brand that is independent of any specific group or organization that can be used to represent the entire area.
 Developed over a 3-day intensive branding exercise in August 2015 by Arnett, Muldrow, and Associates and refined over the fall, this branding document represents a major step forward in a collective identity of Taylors.

 Find the full style guide from Arnett Muldrow below.